Blickling Hall

+Between 1499 and 1505, the property was in the possession of the Boleyn family.

 Early history

 In the 15th century, Blickling was in the possession of Sir John Fastolf of Caister in Norfolk (1380–1459), who made a fortune in the Hundred Years' War, and whose coat of arms is still on display there.
 Later, the property was in the possession of the Boleyn family, and home to Thomas Boleyn, later Earl of Wiltshire, and his wife Elizabeth between 1499 and 1505.
-Although the exact birth dates of their children are unknown, historians including Eric Ives are confident that all three surviving children were likely born at Blickling – Mary in about 1500, George in about 1504, and Anne in about 1507.
-A statue and portrait of Anne may be found at Blickling Estate which carry the inscription, "Anna Bolena hic nata 1507" (Anne Boleyn born here 1507).
+Although the exact birth dates of their children are unknown, historians including Eric Ives are confident that all three surviving children were likely born at Blickling – Mary in about 1499, George in about 1504, and Anne in about 1501.
+A statue and portrait of Anne may be found at Blickling Estate which carry the inscription, "Anna Bolena hic nata 1507" ("Anne Boleyn born here 1507").

-The house of Blickling seen today was built on the ruins of the old Boleyn property in the reign of James I, by Sir Henry Hobart, Lord Chief Justice of the Common Pleas and 1st Baronet, who bought Blickling from Robert Clere in 1616.
+The house of Blickling seen today was built on the ruins of the old Boleyn property in the reign of James I, by Sir Henry Hobart, Lord Chief Justice of the Common Pleas and 1st Baronet, who bought Blickling from Lady Agnes Clere in 1616.
 The architect of Hatfield House, Robert Lyminge, is credited with the design of the current structure.
 The Lord Chief Justice married Dorothy, the daughter of Sir Robert Bell of Beaupre Hall, Outwell/Upwell, Norfolk, Speaker of the House of Commons 1572–1576.

-A grand display of heraldic material is present throughout the estate.
+In 1621 Frances Egerton married Sir John Hobart, 2nd Baronet and they lived together at Blickling Hall for twenty years.
+It was Sir John who completed the building of the house that his father had started.
+They incurred huge debts.
+Frances was able to reduce the debt by £6,000 but she had to forestall her creditors.
+John became not well and Frances cared for him.
+They had several children but only Phillipa survived.
+In 1647 John died and Phillipa married her cousin and her father's heir Sir John Hobart, 3rd Baronet.

 Later history

 In 1698 the estate passed down to Sir John Hobart, the 5th Baronet who was created Earl of Buckinghamshire in 1746.
 He was responsible for creating the ha-ha and building the Doric Temple in the grounds, as well as extending the park by the purchase of adjacent land.
-His son the second earl remodelled the hall between 1765 and 1785.
-Although the estate then passed down to his youngest daughter Caroline, who was married to Lord Suffield, the couple died childless and it thus devolved to Caroline's nephew William Kerr, the 8th Marquess of Lothian, who remodelled the west front.
+His son John Hobart, 2nd Earl of Buckinghamshire remodelled the hall between 1765 and 1785.
+Although the estate then passed down to his youngest daughter Caroline, who was married to William Harbord, 2nd Baron Suffield, the couple died childless and it thus devolved to Caroline's nephew William Schomberg Robert Kerr, 8th Marquess of Lothian, who remodelled the west front.
 It thereafter passed down in the Kerr family.